 These short films tell different aspects of the vibrant 100 years of arts, counterculture, and history of Woodstock.
 They will be eventually be weaved together along with others in the works to create a documentary film.

 Living Large: The Story of Wilna Hervey & Nan Mason

 Wilna Hervey & Nan Mason are a same-sex couple who lived in Woodstock, one of the few American communities where they could feel comfortable in the early-mid 20th century.
 As artists, Hervey, a former actress known for her tall stature, and Mason, whose father worked on stage with Hervey, evolved into accomplished and imaginative talents, exploring a wide variety of genres over the course of their long careers.
-Seven years after the Maverick Festival was forced out of commission, the partners picked up the reigns, renaming it the Full Moon Costume Picnic.
+Seven years after the Maverick Festival was forced out of commission, the couple picked up the reins, renaming it the Full Moon Costume Picnic.
 They kept the festival alive from 1938 to 1962, paving the way for the Woodstock Festival of 1969.

 Music in the Woods: 100 Years of Maverick Concerts

 Created for the Maverick Concert Hall's centennial in 2016, Stephen Blauweiss' short film Music in the Woods covers the history of the Maverick Concert Series in Woodstock, presented by curator Susana Leval, in association with an art exhibition held at the Woodstock Artists Association & Museum (WAAM) in partnership with Byrdcliffe.
 The film also covers Hervey White himself and the history of the iconic horse sculpture by sculptor John Flannigan, a memorable feature of the concert hall.